Celebrate St. Nicholas Day or Dutch Sinterklass (Dec. 6th)

 In the 1822, the image of Sinterklass or Bishop St. Nicholas dramatically changed in America.
 Clement Clarke Moore wrote “The Night before Christmas” for his 6 children.
 This enchanting story was published the next year & an illustrator painted Santa Claus.
 He is depicted as a jolly plump Santa we know today & doesn’t represent the Bishop St. Nicholas any longer.
 Santa Claus was illustrated with a red hat & no more bishop hat.
 In 1880’s, Thomas Nast illustrated a pipe-smoking Santa Claus with a red suit with red fur hat & holly attached to his hat with beige backpack & overalls.
 Santa Claus has lots of toys hanging from ropes on his belt like dollies, books, clocks, fans, & toy horses.

-These are scrap relief images (made in England) of Bishop St. Nicholas ; they came in a package of all kinds of Santa Claus images.
-In Victorian times they would glue images in scrap books for children’s entertainment.
+These are scrap relief images, I found at Stat’s Floral on Raymond in Pasadena, CA. They were made in England of Bishop St. Nicholas with a bible and his bishop staff; they came in a package of all kinds of Santa Claus images.
+In Victorian times, they would glue this images in scrap books for children’s entertainment.
 Photo credit: Nancy Armitage

 The Huntingtons & Bishop St. Nicholas

-On a Sinterklass gift, often the presents are giving from Sinterklass or St. Nicholas.
+On a Sinterklass gift, often the presents are given from Dutch “Sinterklass” or Bishop St. Nicholas.
 Sometimes, there is a calling card from Bishop St. Nicholas himself.
 Photo Credit: Nancy Armitage

 Gilded Age New York City:

-Mrs. Huntington Christmas/ St. Nicholas Tea party Menu:
+Mrs. Huntington’s NYC Christmas/ St. Nicholas Tea party Menu:

-Mrs. Arabella Huntington had many Christmas & St. Nicholas parties & tea parties at her different mansions.
+Mrs. Arabella Huntington had many Christmas entertainments, like St. Nicholas parties & tea parties at her different mansions.
 The Christmas foods Mrs. Huntington she served was numerous.
-Her once a month, “At-Home” tea gathering was on Tuesdays at Christmas time.
+Her once a week or once a month, “At-Home” tea gathering was on Tuesdays at Christmas time.
 At the Huntington Mansion there was lots of cooking, baking, & decorating activity going on Mondays & Tuesdays.

-For Savory treats, she served Chicken Mousse with Truffle Sauce, Imported French cheeses like Brie Camembert & Roquefort with crackers, nuts and berries, Roquefort Puff, Pate de foie Gras in Aspic, Caviar Canapes, Roquefort spread on French baguette with a half of walnut on top
+For Savory treats, she served Chicken Mousse with Truffle Sauce, Imported French cheeses like Brie Camembert & Roquefort with crackers, Nuts & fresh Berries, Roquefort Puff, Pate de foie Gras in Aspic, Caviar Canapes, Roquefort spread on French baguette with a half of walnut on top

-Huntington Tea Blend: combination of India Tea and Ceylon tea which made a Orange Pekoe tea, Apricot Cordial
+Huntington Tea Blend: combination of India Tea & Ceylon tea which made a Orange Pekoe tea,

 Tea Sandwiches: Virginia Ham, Roast Beef, Chicken Salad, Egg Salad, Cheese sandwiches, Butter tea sandwiches, Lobster salad